selendra/selendra-wiki/docs/learn/learn-consensus.md

 the validator nodes and determines the authors of new blocks.
 BABE is comparable as an algorithm to [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf), with some key differences in chain selection rule and slot time adjustments.
-BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](learn-randomness.md).
+BABE assigns block production slots to validators according to stake and using the Selendra [randomness cycle](learn-randomness.md).

-Validators in Polkadot will participate in a lottery in every slot that will tell them whether or not they are the block producer candidate for that slot.
+Validators in Selendra will participate in a lottery in every slot that will tell them whether or not they are the block producer candidate for that slot.
 Slots are discrete units of time, nominally 6 seconds in length.
 Because of this randomness mechanism, multiple validators could be candidates for the same slot.
 Other times, a slot could be empty, resulting in inconsistent block time.